Bachelor of Science Honours Degree in Political Science and Governance

 HPSG 407 Fundamentals of Geopolitics 12

-HPSG 410 Dissertation 24
+HPSG 409 Dissertation 24

 MODULE SYNOPSES

-The module explores the discipline of Political Science as a “science” in the Social Studies with a focus on the study of processes, principles and structures of governments and political institutions.
+The module explores the discipline of Political Science as a “science” in Social Studies with a focus on the study of processes, principles and structures of governments and political institutions.
 The module includes a discussion and comparison of political ideas, processes, theories, systems and policies.
 It also focuses on the analysis of political problems on a national and global level, as well as a definition of central concepts.

 Basic theories and concepts of public management will be examined including issues of public and private goods and their implication on the general populace.
-The applicability of theories of management will also be explored for example, the scientific theory, and Maslow’s hierarchy of needs.
+The applicability of theories of management will also be explored, for example, the scientific theory, and Maslow’s hierarchy of needs.
 The module will also explore the old and new paradigms in public management.
 More emphasis will be on the new public management approach and its practical application.

 The module examines the main theoretical perspectives and ancient political thoughts that inform political processes and how countries have reacted to the internal social, economic and political realities of the times as well as to the external variables such as imperialism and globalisation.
 Political theory also focuses on empirical research into the way political institutions function in practice.

-The module addresses the theories of international relations and how they have informed the conduct of international relations between and among nations-states.
+The module addresses the theories of international relations and how they have informed the conduct of international relations between and among nation-states.
 It will also address how relations across the globe are addressed in areas of political, economic and cultural cooperation with emphasis on North-South and South-South relations.

-HPSG 108 COMPARATIVE POLITICS
+HPSG 108 Comparative Politics

 The module involves the comparison of domestic politics.
 Different political systems, actors, processes and models will be examined.
 Students are introduced to concepts, approaches and themes of enquiry and these are related to empirical evidence.

-The module addresses the theories of international relations and how they have informed the conduct of international relations between and among nations-states.
+The module addresses the theories of international relations and how they have informed the conduct of international relations between and among nation-states.
 It will also address how relations across the globe are addressed in areas of political, economic and cultural cooperation with emphasis on North-South and South-South relations.

 Political Thought is an essential ingredient of all politics.
-This module explores the African political ideas and philosophies with the thrust to equip students with the skills and knowledge to analyse political systems and processes.
+This module explores African political ideas and philosophies with the thrust to equip students with the skills and knowledge to analyse political systems and processes.
 In this module, the principal themes of African Political ideas are studied and analysed in the light of their social, economic and political contexts as well as their intellectual origin.

 The module seeks to examine how public decisions are made and implemented.
 Special emphasis will be on issues such as elections, governance and political systems in Zimbabwe from independence to the present.